frain-dev/convoy-website/src/app/(main)/blog/articles/talking-to-users.md

 ---
-title: "What I’ve learned from talking to users as a Technical founder"
+title: "What I’ve learned from talking to users as a Technical Founder"
 feature_image: distributed-circuit-breaker.png
 post_image: distributed-circuit-breaker.png
 primary_author: